Magda Linette: 2021: New coach, first major doubles SF & two singles 3rd rounds

-2022: Second doubles title on WTA Tour
+2022: Second doubles title

-In April, Linette won two three-set matches in one day to reach the Charleston Open quarterfinals, upsetting No. 7 seed Leylah Fernandez in the second round, in 2 hours and 36 minutes, before returning to defeat Kaia Kanepi in the third round, in 2 hours and one minute.
+In April, Linette won two three-set matches in one day to reach the Charleston Open quarterfinals, upsetting No. 7 seed Leylah Fernandez in the second round, before returning to defeat Kaia Kanepi in the third round.
 In the quarterfinal, she lost to Ekaterina Alexandrova in two sets.
-At the same tournament in doubles, Linette won her first doubles title, partnering with Andreja Klepač.
+At the same tournament, Linette won her first doubles title, partnering with Andreja Klepač.

-At the French Open, she defeated Ons Jabeur in the first round before losing to Martina Trevisan in the second round.
-In June, Linette and Aleksandra Krunić were crowned Eastbourne International doubles champions.
+At the French Open, she defeated Ons Jabeur in the first round, before losing to Martina Trevisan in the second.
+In June, Linette and Aleksandra Krunić were crowned Eastbourne International doubles champions, receiving a walkover in the semifinal and the final.

-At the Chennai Open, she reached her fifth WTA Tour final, losing to Linda Fruhvirtová, in three sets.
+At the Chennai Open, she reached her fifth WTA Tour final, losing to Linda Fruhvirtová in three sets.

-2023: First major singles semifinal and top 20
+2023: Major singles SF & doubles QF, top 20 in singles

-In her first tournament of the year, Linette represented Poland at the United Cup in Brisbane, and defeated Zhibek Kulambayeva, Jil Teichmann and Lucia Bronzetti on the way to the semifinals before she lost to Madison Keys in straight sets.
+In her first tournament of the year, Linette represented Poland at the United Cup in Brisbane, and defeated Zhibek Kulambayeva, Jil Teichmann and Lucia Bronzetti on the way to the semifinals, before losing to Madison Keys in straight sets.